Ku Cheng-kang: Personality

 the second time took place during the Chinese Civil War when Li Zongren pressured Chiang to step down.
 Ku again used tears to affirm his unwavering support.
 This story is frequently cited in modern books.

 According to Ku's state-published biography issued by the Legislative Yuan, he maintained a deliberately austere lifestyle throughout his life.
 The biography records that Ku declined government-assigned official housing for senior officials and instead rented modest accommodation.
 In 1964 he was reportedly sued over unpaid rent, declared bankrupt and relocated to Minsheng New Village, then a rural, flood-prone area.
 The same source notes that Ku used second-hand furniture inherited from his younger brother Ku Cheng-ting and at times sold personal gifts—such as pens and radios he had received from President Park Chung-hee and Prime minister Nobusuke Kishi—to help pay his children's tuition fees.

 The same biography portrays Ku as an assertive and confrontational public figure who cultivated close contact with the press and frequently used it to expose and denounce political opponents.
 The biography recounts a widely cited incident during a 1985 trip to South America in which Ku discovered that his sun hat had been manufactured in the Mainland China and, in protest, threw the hat to the ground.

+Chen Kewen, a close colleague and friend of Ku, recorded sharply critical views of Ku in his diary.
+Chen described him as a “revolutionary ruffian” and a “party hoodlum,” and further noted that among members of the Reorganizationist Group, “hardly any were satisfied with Ku; only Mr. Wang seemed to rely heavily on him.”
+Chen added that he himself “could not understand the reason for this contradiction.”